tuotuoZ/ECE_647/docs/week2.md

 2. Viruses exist in env where programs have access to modify other programs' code.(e.g. MS-DOS, Windows, that's why unix systems has less viruses than dos systems.)

+5. Poor ballot design, the first option will easily gets selected.

+6. Brifely explain the binary code is more vulnerable?
+Source code is more solid?
+Due to the hash check?

+7. Surprise recounts equals random recounts?
+Recount?

+8. Skill level needed to hide malicious code is much lower than needed to find it.

+9. 56-bit DES + 8 bit
 ### Week 2 Lesson 3

 #### Readings